 Castelli’s designers and engineers used a scientific Thermo-Fluid dynamic algorithm to study and optimize its airflow, heat, and moisture transfer values.
 The jersey gets high marks for efficiency, superbly managing heat evacuation when you need it the most.

-Everything from its design, choice of fabrics, panel placement and seam construction are tested.
+Everything from its design, choice of fabrics, panel placement, and seam construction is tested.
 The result is a garment fit for pros, available to mere mortals.

-Strategic Fabric Placement for Improved Aerodynamics and Comfort
+Strategic Fabric Placement for Improved Fit and Comfort

 Air flows through the mesh-like Flusso 3D fabric on the front and side panels.
 Raglan sleeves, cut from a more densely woven and wind-resistant version of the same material, improve fit and aerodynamics.
 The difference in texture between the zones is unmistakable, yet they work together to carve through wind and regulate heat.